isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-08-02-post-Written Answer by Minister to PQ on Authenticity of Quotations for Star Rate Items in Devt Project.md

 ---
-title: Written Answer by Minister to PQ on Authenticity of Quotations for Star Rate Items in Devt Project
+title: Written Answer by Minister for Law K Shanmugam to PQ on Authenticity of Quotations for Star Rate Items in Development Project under State Courts
 permalink: /news/parliamentary-speeches/written-pq-authenticity-of-quotations-star-rate-items/
 date: 2023-08-02
 layout: post